MicrosoftTCE/tce-fellows/setting-up-azure-virtual-machine.md

 ### Notes:
 * When choosing the size of your VM (in step 4), choose the cheapest option.
 You should have been given credits that should cover this cost.

-* In 'Open port 80 for web traffic' in Step 1, it took me a while to figure out how to do it, so here are some images to guide you:
+* The section 'Open port 80 for web traffic' took me a while to figure out, so here are some clarifying images:

 * Click the **virtual machine icon** that should be on the left (I believe this is what the tutorial refers to as the 'blade').
 Then click **myVM** (or whatever you named your new VM):
 ![VM Blade][VMblade]